A Week of Creativity, Exploration, and Renewal

 Extra programs offer a chance to learn about the essence of Hawai‘i from writers, chanters, musicians, and other cultural legends.
 These programs are open to family and companions as well as members of the local community.

-Kaipo is a virtuoso performer who has played across the islands and with many of Hawai‘i's great musicians.
-His trio plays what is often referred to as “the Territorial style.”
-In the strains of their renditions of beloved classics, you will hear traces of jazz, swing, and even country, as well as echoes of the greats of yesteryear: Alfred Apaka, Jerry Byrd, David “Feet” Rogers, and Gabby Pahinui.
-They will serenade us, honoring requests and accompanying hula dancers in the crowd.
-All members of the group have been regulars at many of Honolulu’s famous rooms, like The Halekulani’s Room without a Key and the Waikīkī Marriott’s Moana Terrace.
+This year's programs include music with Kaipo Asing.
+A virtuoso performer who has played with many of Hawai‘i's greats Kaipo and trio plays what is often referred to as “the Territorial style.”
+In the strains of their renditions of beloved classics, you will hear traces of jazz, swing, and even country, as well as echoes of the icons of yesteryear: Alfred Apaka, Jerry Byrd, David “Feet” Rogers, and Gabby Pahinui.
+They will serenade us and accompany hula dancers in the crowd.
+The musicians have been regulars at many of Honolulu’s famous rooms, like The Halekulani’s Room without a Key and the Waikīkī Marriott’s Moana Terrace.

-Zoe FitzGerald Carter (songwriting and memoir)
+Zoe FitzGerald Carter (songwriting)

 Kaipo Asing (music)

-Malcolm Ryder (photography)
+Malcolm Ryder (composition/decomposition)

 Linda Watanabe McFerrin, Constance Hale, and Zoe FitzGerald Carter at Camp Mokulē‘ia

-For the April retreat, all rooms are at the Camp, either in the Lodge or in a shared cabin with one person in each room.
-Rooms each year are assigned on a first-come, first-served basis.
-Writers check in to their rooms Monday afternoon, checking out Sunday at noon.
+Writers check in Monday afternoon, checking out Sunday by noon.
 All meals are included in the rates for attendees staying at the Camp.
-Day rates are available for those who do not wish lodging or breakfast and dinner.
-(Individual meals for day raters and guests can be arranged.)
-Please note that rates may change pending changes in rates at the Camp.
+Day rates are available for those who do not wish lodging.
+(Individual meals for guests can be arranged.)

 RATES FOR APRIL

-The rate for workshops, lodging (private room), and all meals: $2,000
+The rate for workshops, lodging (private room), activities, and all meals: $2,000 SOLD OUT

-The rate for a nonwriting companion, all meals: $ 1,200.
+The rate for a nonwriting companion, activities, all meals: $ 1,000

-The day rate, including all meals, is $ 1,200
+The day rate, including all meals and activities, is $ 1,000

 Connie writes children’s books, adult’s books, essays, profiles, and, every now and then, a poem.
 She is the author of Sin and Syntax, and she curates sinandsyntax.com, a place “for those who love wicked good prose.”
 Connie has been an editor at the Oakland Tribune, San Francisco Examiner, Wired, and Health, and she coaches writers tackling their first (or fifth) books.
 She was born and grew up in Waialua, which makes this retreat a happy overlay of the personal and the professional.
 Her children’s book ‘Iwalani’s Tree is set in Mokulē‘ia.
 Connie will teach two sessions.